-We have audited the financial statements of Atlantic Advantage Mortgage Investment Corporation (the Corporation), which comprise the statement of financial position as at June 30, 2022, and the statements of comprehensive loss, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Atlantic Advantage Mortgage Investment Corporation (the Corporation), which comprise the statement of financial position as at June 30, 2023, and the statements of comprehensive loss, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at June 30, 2022, and the results of its operations and cash flows for the year then ended in accordance with Canadian accounting standards for private enterprises (ASPE)
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at June 30, 2023, and the financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).